North West England: Industrial heritage

 with an assembly line type arrangement in 1836.
 Joseph Huddart of Cumbria was the first to mechanise the production of rope in 1793.
 The spinning jenny was invented in 1764 in Lancashire by James Hargreaves, a mechanical advance on the spinning wheel.

 The University of Manchester built the world's first programmable computer, the Manchester Baby, on 21 June 1948; the Williams–Kilburn tube on the machine was the world's first computer memory, and the beginning of random-access memory (RAM); the baby computer was made from 550 Mullard valves.
 The first commercially available computer, the Ferranti Mark 1, was made in Manchester and sold in February 1951 to the University of Manchester.
 The world's first transistor computer was the Manchester Transistor Computer in November 1953.
 Atlas was another important computer developed at the University of Manchester, largely developed by Tom Kilburn; at the time in 1962 it was most powerful computer in the world.
 The government had dropped its financial support of this computer, and was only funded by Ferranti—the total development cost was around £1m.
 Britain was leading the world at this time in computing, with the only main competitor being IBM; after the mid-1950s America took over the industry.
-The spreadsheet was invented in 1974, known as the Works Record System, and used an ADABAS database on an IBM 3270 at ICI in Northwich; it was developed by Robert Mais and it was around four years before (the more well-known) VisiCalc in 1978.
+The spreadsheet was invented in 1974, known as the Works Record System, and used an Adabas database on an IBM 3270 at ICI in Northwich; it was developed by Robert Mais and it was around four years before (the more well-known) VisiCalc in 1978.
 The University of Manchester has collected 25 Nobel prizes, though recent years have been less notable.

 Parsonage Colliery at Leigh had the UK's deepest mine—1,260 metres in 1949.
 Macclesfield was the base of UK's silk weaving industry.
 John Benjamin Dancer of Manchester invented microphotography in 1839, which would lead to microform in the 1920s.
 Frank Hornby from Liverpool invented Meccano in 1901, where Meccano Ltd would be based for over 60 years.
-Bryant and May's site in Garston was the last wooden match factory in the UK, closing in 1994 to become The Matchworks business centre off the A561 west of the former Speke airport.
+Bryant & May's site in Garston was the last wooden match factory in the UK, closing in 1994 to become The Matchworks business centre off the A561 west of the former Speke airport.
 Cottonopolis was the industrial name for Manchester and the local area.
 Manchester at one time was the world's richest city.
-The CIS Tower, built by John Laing in 1962, was Europe's tallest building, and Britain's tallest building until 1963, and Manchester's tallest building until 2006.
+The CIS Tower, built by John Laing in 1962, was Northern Europe's tallest building, and Britain's tallest building until 1963, and Manchester's tallest building until 2006.